daniel7722/Fine-tuning/swarm-project/README.md

 Next step motivation:
 Move to a real-world multimodal dataset and richer expert models to test robustness, scalability, and practical gains of adaptive trust fusion.

+## 08-06
+I try just plop the whole foreign dataset to the system, hoping both models will learn something during the process and become a better model, and fusion unit, though will experience some hard time during the beginning, will pick up when agents start to produce good result.
+But turns out, the final result suck and there are several reasons that cause this.
+For a primary reason, the agents never learn good features.
+They are producing random result the whole time, making fusion unit really hard to understand what's going on.
+Therefore, I decided to first produce a good agent, then we can put verdict on the performance of the fusion unit.

+Real dataset of AVE is implemented with vision agent having efficientnetb0 as its based and LSTM based model for audio agent.
+Vision is pretrained with imagenet while audio agent has a randomly initialised model.
+Data distribution is a three-fold split with training/validating/testing datasets with 6/2/2 split.
+The setup is like we pre-train both models with training dataset in 5 epoch.
+Then, use validationg set to see check the quality of the resulting pretrained models.
+Finally, using testing data to train fusion unit to see if it has learned anything.

+So far the result is very demotivating.
+We have good pretrained accuracy to 0.93 for vision model.
+Reasonable since it has pre-trained weight on imagenet.
+But bad validation loss implies a significant overfit, leading to a not so ideal model.
+Audio model learns nothing as expected since it's random initialisation.
+Hence, from this pov, I was expecting maybe fusion unit would trust vision agent fully and make a good result of that.
+But it turns out fusion unit learns nothing again with really bad result.

+Hence, the next run name "att_2" will be adapting to this situation where we
+- freeze vision model backbone and only train the classifier to avoid overfitting
+- don't pretrain audio model to make it a fully randomised model
+- manually assign hedge weight so I know vision model is always more trusted than audio model
+- log fusion loss every 100 rounds